mgjv/pgbouncer/vertigo/notes.md

   get requests for the same end point with different ordering.
 We need to make sure all clients use a normalised format of this string, or we should normalise.
-- Maybe use alternative formats, such as
-    - DYN:host.domain:db:user:password
-    - DYN:user:password@host.domain:db
-  Would this break the jdbc URL format at the Java side, though?